petkokp/m1-fpml/README.md

 - from TD-regularizations.pdf, 3.4.a, 3.4.b Maximum A Posteriori (in general) and 3.5.b Maximum A Posteriori (for regularization) as well (the (3.5.a) was covered during the Lecture)
 - (we did not have the tie for this) TP5.1-coding your own Lasso-subject.ipynb -> code it !
 Here we use Objected Oriented Programming, i.e. nice lcasses in numpy, sklearn-style

+## session 6

+Lecture:
+- PCA
+- Kernels
+- SVM

+Tutorial:
+- some attacked the PCA (see 6.3-PCA-from-scratch+overfitting-correction.ipynb) first.
+Especially the part where you re-code PCA just from numpy is great to do by yourself.
+Try it if you haven't ! (it's good training for the exam)
+- some started with the SVM part (6.2-SVM-showcase+exercises+corrections.ipynb), which has not a lot of hard coding to it, but allows to see SVMs and Kernels at work.

-### Solutions to exercices of session 4 (and before) are online !!
+### Solutions to exercices of session 6 (and all of them) are online !!

+I did improve the solution to 3.4.b.

-Note: I will imprive the solution to the 3.5.b, which currently is not that good/clear.
+Note: I will improve the solution to the 3.5.b, which currently is not that good/clear.

-I will maybe also improve the solution to 3.4.b, which could be improved.